Disjoint edges in geometric graphs: Preliminaries

 \section{Preliminaries}

-Throughout the next three sections, we denote by \( n \) and \(e\) the number of vertices and edges of a geometric graph \(G\), respectively, that is, \(n=|V(G)|\) and \(e=|E(G)|\).
-In this section, we assume that \( G \) is a locally convex graph such that every vertex has degree at least two.
+Throughout the rest of the paper, we denote by \( n \) and \(e\) the number of vertices and edges of a geometric graph \(G\), respectively, that is, \(n=|V(G)|\) and \(e=|E(G)|\).
+In this section, we additionally assume that \( G \) is a pointed graph such that every vertex has degree at least~\(2\).